Educational days articles

 Take a trip back in time to the sights, sounds and smells of medieval Canterbury with a visit to the much-loved tourist attraction The Canterbury Tales.

-Join a band of marauding Vikings, step inside Van Gogh’s Sunflowers or come face-to-face with Darkest Peru’s most famous export – we've got a whole host of summer adventures for you to enjoy together with 101 amazing and educational activities from across the UK.
-By Hetty Walton
+Join a band of marauding Vikings, take a ride in Leonardo da Vinci’s flying machine, or come face-to-face with Robin Hood and his merry men – we've got a whole host of summer adventures for you to enjoy with these 101 amazing and educational activities from across the UK!

 Museums reviewed by parents: Centre of the Cell London